Alec-Bailey/CS537-Tips/gdbBasics.md

 3. ```until XXX``` where xxx is the line number just after the loop, this works like a "one time" breakpoint

+4. This should get you through, breakpoints and until, with the ability to step line by line are very powerful.
+Check the reference for even more powerful tools, including conditional break points etc.

 ## Basic Printing
 1. ```p myVariableName``` - Prints a variable name